Independent Baptist: Soteriology

-Soteriologically, Independent Baptists overwhelmingly believe in salvation by grace through faith alone and eternal security, but they may differ slightly from each other on other positions.
-Some align with Free Grace theology, such as Jack Hyles, Curtis Hutson, Ernest Pickering, Shelton Smith, and Peter Ruckman.
-Others, including R. L. Hymers Jr. and David Cloud, believe true repentance is abandoning sins and that salvation changes how a person lives, however, they reject requiring a lost sinner to make Jesus Christ “Lord” of their entire life.
-There are also some Independent Baptists who espouse Lordship salvation and a few may even embrace moderate Calvinistic views.
-Independent Baptists often emphasize the distinction between law and gospel, a concept famously illustrated in Lester Roloff's sermon, "Dr. Law and Dr. Grace."
+IFBs overwhelmingly believe in salvation by grace through faith alone and eternal security, but they may differ slightly from each other on other positions.
+Some align with Free Grace theology, such as Hyles, Hutson, Ernest Pickering, Smith, and Ruckman.
+Others, including Hymers, Jr., and Cloud, believe true repentance is abandoning sins and that salvation changes how a person lives, however, they reject requiring a lost sinner to make Jesus Christ "Lord" of their entire life.
+There are also some IFBs who espouse Lordship salvation and a few may even embrace moderate Calvinistic views.
+IFBs often emphasize the distinction between law and gospel, a concept famously illustrated in Roloff's sermon "Dr. Law and Dr. Grace."
 In this sermon, Roloff described the law as revealing humanity's sins and exposing their inability to attain righteousness through their own works.
 This understanding, he explained, serves to guide individuals toward grace, where they can find forgiveness and redemption.

 The Mercy Seat, illustration from the 1890 Holman Bible.
-Independent Baptists often believe that Jesus took his blood to a heavenly mercy seat.
+IFBs often believe that Jesus took his blood to a heavenly mercy seat.

-Most Independent Baptists strongly believe that the literal shedding of blood on the cross was a central part of Christ's atoning work, rejecting the view that the Biblical references to blood are intended as metaphors for death and instead emphasize the literal and physical aspect.
+Most IFBs strongly believe that the literal shedding of blood on the cross was a central part of Christ's atoning work, rejecting the view that the Biblical references to blood are intended as metaphors for death and instead emphasize the literal and physical aspect.
 Many also teach that after his resurrection, Jesus presented his blood on the heavenly mercy seat, often considering the literal blood of Christ as the object of faith for salvation in the New Testament.
-A few such as R. L. Hymers, Jr have stated that when preaching the gospel, one needs to include both the death of Jesus and the blood of Jesus.
-This position is in direct contrast to the position mostly associated with Robert Thieme (1918 – 2009), who rejected the bleeding of Christ as a part of the propitiation, and John F. MacArthur has also stated similar views.
-Independent Baptists such as Hymers Jr. have emphasized that due to the unity of the person of Christ in his two natures, the blood of Jesus can also be called the blood of God.
+A few such as Hymers, Jr., have stated that when preaching the gospel, one needs to include both the death of Jesus and the blood of Jesus.
+This position is in direct contrast to the position mostly associated with Robert Thieme, who rejected the bleeding of Christ as a part of the propitiation, and John F. MacArthur has also stated similar views.
+IFBs such as Hymers, Jr., have emphasized that due to the unity of the Person of Christ in His two natures, the blood of Jesus can also be called the blood of God.

-Some Independent Baptists adhere to the Sinner's prayer, which is a prayer of confession to God by an unbeliever who has the desire to be saved, and they see reciting such a prayer as the moment defining one's salvation.
-However, others such as David Cloud have criticized the sinner's prayer as leading to inauthentic conversions and calling it “quick prayerism”.
-The claim that prayer is necessary to be saved was also critiqued by Jack Hyles in a sermon named 'Fundamentalist Heresy.
+Some IFBs adhere to the Sinner's Prayer, which is a prayer of confession to God by an unbeliever who has the desire to be saved, and they see reciting such a prayer as the moment defining one's salvation.
+However, others such as Cloud have criticized the sinner's prayer as leading to inauthentic conversions and calling it "quick prayerism."
+The claim that prayer is necessary to be saved was also critiqued by Hyles in a sermon entitled "Fundamentalist Heresy."

-Independent Baptists tend to reject atonement theories such as the governmental theory and the moral influence theory, but instead believe that Jesus' substitutionary bloody death paid the penalty of sin.
+IFBs tend to reject atonement theories such as the governmental theory and the moral influence theory, but instead believe that Jesus' substitutionary bloody death paid the penalty of sin.